 - Ensure equal access to flight, fare, and fee information and consistent consumer protections through all shopping channels.

-Travelers United joins with the aviation industry in requesting aviation funding.
-We believe in the need for a strong system of air transportation.
-These consumer benefits were not a part of the final airline funding requests.
+Travelers United believes in the need for a strong system of air transportation.
+These consumer benefits were not a part of the first CARES Act that produced airline funding and the unemployment program for airline workers.
 So, Travelers United joins with other consumer organizations to request these consumer benefits.

 We do not ask for any virus pandemic funding from the government.
 Consumer groups only ask for basic customer service, responsible airline planning for future events, humane space on planes, the ability to comparison shop for airline travel, and the basic rights to judicial action when customer service is not provided,